AKSW/docs.ontowiki.net/ontowiki/Install-Ontowiki.md

     DBBASE=/var/lib/virtuoso/ontowiki
 while virtuoso is not running.

-Also, make sure your Virtuoso is at least [[version 6.1.4|Deployment-Recommendations]].
+Also, make sure your Virtuoso is at least [version 6.1.4](http://docs.ontowiki.net/ontowiki_Deployment-Recommendations). **Virtuoso 7 is recommended**

 **IMPORTANT HINT:** Make sure that you activated **display_errors** (=On) in your php.ini.
 Please have a look into phpinfo and check whats the values of display_errors.
 If its off, go to /etc/php5/apache2filter/php.ini respectively /etc/php5/apache2/php.ini and set the value on your own.
 Otherwise you will not see the error above!